jarenunzen/cambodiaicg/landcover_training.md

 - Water reference data
 - Grasslands reference data

+This information is located within the 'LandCover_ReferenceData_2022to2025' folder of this repository.

 For more information on how to upload spatial data (assets) to GEE, please visit: (https://developers.google.com/earth-engine/guides/manage_assets)